aditya161216/stocks-dashboard/README.md

 # Stocks Dashboard by Aditya Vikrant
 A project that helps users visualize real-time stock data and create custom watchlists

+## Clone the respository
+First, clone the repository: `git clone [https cloning link]`

 ## Run the backend
 Open a terminal window.
-Navigate into the project directory, then navigate into the backend directory:
+Navigate into the project directory: `cd stocks-dashboard` Then run the backend:
-`cd stocks-dashboard/backend`
-Then run the backend:
-`node index.js`
+`node backend/index.js`

 ## Run the frontend
 Open another terminal window.
 Navigate into the project directory, then navigate into the frontend directory: